Deep Throat (Watergate): Methods of communication

-Woodward claimed that he would signal to "Deep Throat" that he desired a meeting by moving a flowerpot with a red flag on the balcony of his apartment.
-When "Deep Throat" wanted a meeting, he would make special marks on page 20 of Woodward's copy of The New York Times; he would circle the page number and draw clock hands to indicate the hour.
+Woodward claimed that he would signal to "Deep Throat" that he desired a meeting by moving a flowerpot with a small red flag on the balcony of his high-rise apartment.
+On occasions when "Deep Throat" wanted a meeting, he would make special marks on page 20 of Woodward's copy of The New York Times; he would circle the page number and draw clock hands to indicate the hour.
 They often met "on the bottom level of an underground garage just over the Key Bridge in Rosslyn", at 2:00 a.m.
 The garage is located at 1401 Wilson Boulevard and has a historical marker that was erected in 2011.
 In 2014, the garage was scheduled to be demolished, though the county decided to save the historical marker, and the landowner promised to design a memorial commemorating the Watergate scandal.
-As of 2025, the garage had not been demolished.
+As of 2026, the garage had not been demolished.

 Many were skeptical of these cloak and dagger methods.
 Adrian Havill investigated these claims for his 1993 biography of Woodward and Bernstein and found them to be factually impossible.
 He noted that Woodward's apartment 617 at 1718 P Street, Northwest, in Washington faced an interior courtyard and was not visible from the street.
 Havill said that anyone regularly checking the balcony, as "Deep Throat" was said to have done daily, would have been spotted.
 Havill also said that copies of The New York Times were not delivered to individual apartments but delivered in an unaddressed stack to the building's reception desk.
 There would have been no way to know which copy was intended for Woodward.
 Woodward, however, has stated that in the early 1970s the interior courtyard was an alleyway and had not yet been bricked off and that his balcony was visible from street level to passing pedestrians.
 It was also visible, Woodward conjectured, to anyone from the FBI in surveillance of nearby embassies.
 Also revealed was the fact that Woodward's copy of The New York Times had his apartment number indicated on it.
 Former neighbor Herman Knippenberg stated that Woodward would sometimes come to his door looking for his marked copy of the Times, claiming, "I like to have it in mint condition and I like to have my own copy."

 Further, while Woodward stressed these precautions in his book, he also admits to having called "Deep Throat" on the telephone at his home.
 Felt's wife recalls answering Woodward's telephone calls for Felt.